-Use of treadle pump enabled the smallholder farmers earn a minimum net annual income of $\overline{\mathbf{x}}$ 16,000.
+Use of treadle pump enabled the smallholder farmers earn a minimum net annual income of ₹ 16,000.
 However these smallholder farmers can be facilitated to earn even higher.
 Some of the primary issues which need to be addressed are:

-It was observed that the smallholders spent large amounts on manures and fertilizers and planting material (more than 45% of total investments).
-This is an area where cash outflows can be minimized
+- It was observed that the smallholders spent large amounts on manures and fertilizers (36% of total investments).
+This is an area where cash outflows can be minimized - Although cost of cultivation was 30% of gross returns on an average, for crops like colocasia, french bean and maize, it was higher.
+Such crops can be made profitable

-Although cost of cultivation was 23% of gross returns on an average, for crops like groundnut, pointed gourd, mint and musk melon it was higher.
-Such crops can be made profitable either by reducing the costs of cultivation or introducing productivity enhancing packages

-Highly profitable crops were taken up by few smallholders only.
+10 either by reducing the costs of cultivation or introducing productivity enhancing packages Highly profitable crops were taken up by few smallholders only.
 Such crops should be popularized.